|File Object Type|

 To use a solver section, type in equations with the variable names you wish to solve for.
 These must be unused as value names in the frame.
 When there is enough information to solve the system of equations, the results will appear at the bottom of the section.

 For a linear system of equations, solver sections solve the system directly with matrix operations.
-Units are determined directly based on the equations.

 For a non-linear system, Blockpad attempts to solve the system through multi-variable Newton-Raphson iteration.
 By default, the initial guess for each variable is 0.
 Alternative initial guesses may be set through the Initial Guess Property.
 To control result units for a non-linear system, set the the initial guess to a number with the desired unit.